Clan Ogilvy: 14th and 15th centuries

 Ogilvys fought at the Battle of Harlaw in 1411.
 Sir Patrick Ogilvy commanded the Scottish forces that fought alongside Joan of Arc against the English, and he was styled Viscomte d'Angus.
 The Clan Ogilvy, supported by men from the Clan Oliphant, Clan Seton, Clan Gordon and the Clan Forbes fought at the Battle of Arbroath on 24 January 1445 against the Master of Crawford and his Clan Lindsay.

 In 1425 Sir Walter Ogilvy, younger son of Ogilvy of Wester Powrie, was appointed High Treasurer of Scotland.
 He was also an ambassador to England in 1430 and four years later he attended Princess Margaret on her marriage to the Dauphin, heir to the throne of France.
-Sir Walter had numerous sons, including another Walter who became the ancestor of the Earls of Seafield and Deskford.
+Sir Walter had numerous sons, including another Walter who became the ancestor of the Earls of Seafield.
 His eldest son was Sir John Ogilvy of Lintrathern who received a charter for Airlie Castle and its lands in 1459.
 In 1491 Sir John's son, Sir James Ogilvy of Airlie was appointed ambassador to Denmark.